django/django/docs/asgi.rst

 Despite the name of the proposal, ASGI does not specify or design to any specific in-process async solution, such as ``asyncio``, ``twisted``, or ``gevent``.
-Instead, the ``receive_many`` function is nonblocking - it either returns ``None`` or a ``(channel, message)`` tuple immediately.
-This approach should work with either synchronous or asynchronous code; part of the design of ASGI is to allow developers to still write synchronous code where possible, as this generally makes for easier maintenance and less bugs, but at the cost of performance.
+Instead, the ``receive_many`` function can be switched between nonblocking or synchronous.
+This approach allows applications to choose what's best for their current runtime environment; further improvements may provide extensions where cooperative versions of receive_many are provided.

 The distinction between protocol servers and applications in this document is mostly to distinguish their roles and to make illustrating concepts easier.